flowsh/celery-exporter-ng/README.md

 Minimal new generation Prometheus exporter for Celery 5, provides waiting time in queues.
 Therefore tasks are captured at the _task-sent_ event, when entering the celery queues.
 On _task-started_ event, the delay between entering and leaving the queue is calculated and provided as *celery_queue_waiting*.
+If the maximum number of captured tasks is reached, oldest entries in the internal memory will be dropped first.

 ## Get Container